socketsupply/socket/CONTRIBUTING.md

 ## Contribution Guide Overview
-This guide provides steps on how to make contributions and become a part of the ongoing development of `SSC`.
+This guide provides steps on how to make contributions and become a part of the ongoing development of `Socket Runtime`.

 ### Requirements